wiiznokes/changen/README.md

 If you already have a changelog file, you can see if its syntax get accepted by running `changelog-gen validate`

-> Note: You can always use the --help command to see avaiable options!
+> Note: You can always use the --help command to see available options!
 For example, `changelog-gen validate --fmt` will format your changelog.

 When you know your changelog is valid, you can use `changelog-gen generate` to generate a release-note about the last commit.